Improving compressed sensing with the diamond norm: Results

 As an implication of Theorem~\ref{thm:extremality} and Proposition~\ref{prop:construction} we obtain the following.

 \begin{corollary}[Intersection of descent cones] Let $X \in \L(\W\otimes \V)$ satisfy Eq.~\eqref{eq:equality}.
 Then

-where $I(X)$ contains all $A,B \in \L(V)$ with $\fnorm{A}=\fnorm{B}=1$ and being active in the sense that $\jnorm{X} = \nnorm{(\1_\W \otimes A) X(\1_\W \otimes B)}$. \end{corollary}
+where $I(X)$ contains all $A,B \in \L(V)$ with $\fnorm{A}=\fnorm{B}=\sqrt{\dim(\V)}$ and being active in the sense that $\jnorm{X} = \nnorm{(\1_\W \otimes A) X(\1_\W \otimes B)}$. \end{corollary}

-For instance, setting $A = B = \1_\V$ gives an element of $I(X)$ and yields the inclusion $\DC(\jnorm \argdot; X) \subset \DC(\nnorm{\argdot};X)$ for any $X$ satisfying Eq.~\eqref{eq:equality}.
-As an immediate application, we will see in the next section that the square norm inherits recovery guarantees from the nuclear norm.
+Setting $A = B = \1_\V$ gives an element of $I(X)$ and yields the inclusion for any $X$ satisfying Eq.~\eqref{eq:equality}.
+As an immediate application, we will see in the next section that the square norm inherits recovery guarantees from the nuclear norm for signals $X$ satisfying $\jnorm{X} = \nnorm{X}$.
+In the case where $\jnorm{X} \neq \nnorm{X}$, the inclusion of descent cones \eqref{eq:inclusionDC} does, in general, not hold.
+Indeed, we have observed in numerical experiments that the usual nuclear norm reconstruction performs better in that case.